Fali28/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that searches a string for any of a set of bytes
+function that locates a substring